huang-yi/shadowfax/README.md

 ### message_parser

-The websocket message parser.
+The WebSocket message parser.
 You can replace this option with a custom parser.

 > Notice: The custom parser must implement the `HuangYi\Swoole\Contracts\ParserContract`.

 ### redis_connection

-Specify a redis connection to store websocket namespaces and clients.
+Specify a redis connection to store WebSocket rooms and clients.

 ### tables